nubesFilius/urlChecker-golang-api/README.md

 # urlChecker-golang-api
-Same urlchecker in ECS in golang
+Same urlchecker in ECS Python, but in Golang